tydaeus/notes/windows/powershell/powershell_scripting.md

 More simply, use the `call` operator: `&$ScriptBlock $Param1 $Param2`.

+### Converting a Function to a ScriptBlock
+Convert an in-scope function to a scriptblock by using `${function:Function-Name}`, thereby allowing it to be passed.

 ## String Declaration and Interpolation
 Strings can be declared using either single or double-quotes; this controls their behavior.